sreffy/learning/readme.txt

 Git is a free software distributed under the GPL.
 Git has amutable index called stage.
 Git tracks changes.
-creating a new branch is fast
+creating a new branch is fast & simple.